 RC helicopter tools

-section, I have given very approximate values in CND so you can set a budget for you RC field box supplies.
+section, I have given very approximate values so you can set a budget for you RC field box supplies.

 I didn't put prices down for duplicate items that were already discussed in the RC helicopter tools section.

 The RC Field Box of course - free if you make it yourself from scrap wood, $25.00 kit, $40.00 and up built.
 One word of advice if you do build your own box - build it small and light.
 Carrying a 100 pound field box out to the field is not fun, not to mention the comments you get from the flight line.
 Yup, I just described my first RC field box - what a useless monster it was.

 A few screw drivers - Phillips and regular tip, or a single combo screw driver